 Skip to Main Content

-• Plumber determines the shortest route the venting pipes will travel to the outside.
+• The plumber determines the shortest route the venting pipes will travel to the outside.

 • A 4¼ inch hole is punched on the outside of the wall.
 Alternatively, the vent dryer is made to go through the window.